-The National Aphasia Association (NAA) is a non-profit organization founded in 1987 by Martha Taylor Sarno, MA, MD,(hon) as the 1st National organization dedicated to advocating for persons with aphasia and their families.
-Several of our board members, including the President, are people with Aphasia or family members.
+The National Aphasia Association (NAA) is a non-profit organization founded in 1987 by Martha Taylor Sarno, MA, MD as the 1st National organization dedicated to advocating for persons with aphasia and their families.

 Our goal is to provide access to research, education, rehabilitation, therapeutic and advocacy services to individuals with aphasia and their caregivers.
 The NAA acts as a syndicate of resources, promoting sense of community among individuals and caregivers.